How Much Sisal Rope Do You Need For A Scratching Post?

 Cats love sisal rope scratching posts.
 Sisal can withstand the tenacity of your cats' claws because of its proven durability.
 Sisal comes from the agave plant, an extremely stiff material popular for cat scratching posts and trees.
 It is also an environment-friendly material.

 While most cats like their scratching posts to resemble the texture of tree bark, sisal's rough texture can easily entice cats to use the post.
 The rope makes cats feel as if they are in the wild.
-If you choose sisal, you won't have to worry about damages to your furniture.
+If you choose sisal, you won't have to worry about damage to your furniture.

 Cats favor sisal while clawing because the material allows a smooth shedding of their claws.
 The sisal fibers will not become sharp, and your cats will keep coming back scratching on the post.